Skip Navigation

 By completing the general application you will automatically be matched with a majority of the scholarship opportunities we offer.
 Once you submit the general application go to the opportunities tab and select “ours”.
 The scholarships that have an orange “apply” button next to them are scholarships you must take additional steps to apply and you can choose which ones to complete.

-Any Madison College student that is enrolled in at least 6 credits for the semester they are applying to and has a 2.0 GPA.
+Any Madison College student, that is a Wisconsin Resident enrolled in at least 6 credits for the semester they are applying to and has a 2.0 GPA.

 Award notifications will be sent to Madison College email accounts.